Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Fully discrete coupled harmonics eigenvalue problem

-Here, we that $X_h$ is a standard Galerkin subspace of $H^1(D)$, typically consisting of polynomial functions of a finite maximal polynomial degree.
-We then find the following fully discrete Eigenvalue formulation of \eqref{eq:block-EV}:
+Here, we assume that $X_h$ is a standard finite-dimensional subspace of $H^1(D)$, typically consisting of (piecewise) polynomial functions of a finite maximal polynomial degree.
+The parameter $h$ denotes the mesh width of a uniform grid, which tends to zero.
+Throughout the rest of the paper, we denote by $C_{\text{inv}}(h)$ a constant given by an inverse estimate, such that we have

+This constant tends to infinity for $h\rightarrow 0$ and is crucially dependent on the approximation quality of the chosen subspace $X_h$.
+For finite element subspaces on polyhedral domains, we have $C(h)\propto h^{-1}$, which is found, e.g., in \cite[Theorem 4.5.11]{BS08}.